ivonunes/plumekit/docs/mailer.md

 mailer = "log"      # log | smtp
 ```

-Declaring `mailer = true` generates a typed, non-optional `request.bindings.mailer`
-accessor.
-(You can also read the optional `request.context.mailer` directly, e.g.
-from code without the generated bindings.)
+Declaring `mailer = true` generates a typed, non-optional `request.bindings.mailer` accessor.
+You can also read the optional `request.context.mailer` directly, for code without the generated bindings.

 ## Sending mail

+For a plain-text message, the convenience form takes the addresses and body directly:

 ```swift
 app.post("/signup") { request in